 The most reputable brands of bamboo flooring will typically have a page on their website where they post annual test results related to indoor air quality, so you may inquire with the company you’re considering.

-What can I, as a consumer, do to reduce the impact of these emissions on myself and my family?
+What can I, as a consumer, do to reduce these emissions’ impact on myself and my family?

-If you are considering a beautiful bamboo floor, but are still concerned about the risk of formaldehyde or VOC exposure, then consider these steps to increase the safety of the product you buy, both at time of purchase and over time.
+If you are considering a beautiful bamboo floor but are still concerned about the risk of formaldehyde or VOC exposure, consider these steps to increase the safety of the product you buy, both at the time of purchase and in the future.

-- Pick a reputable brand: We’ve spoken a lot about how the quality and safety of the bamboo flooring will vary based on the company you buy from, so check them out.
-Ask to see their indoor air quality test results and make sure those results were achieved within the past year or two.
+- Pick a reputable brand: We’ve spoken a lot about how the bamboo flooring’s quality and safety will vary based on the company you buy from, so check them out.
+Ask to see their indoor air quality test results and ensure those results were achieved within the past year or two.

-- Choose solid bamboo floors: In a study by Consumer Reports - which was not specifically looking at bamboo flooring, but rather flooring in general – they found that flooring made from solid wood had lower formaldehyde emissions than engineered products (including vinyl, laminate and engineered hardwoods), which they believed was down to the glues used in the production of engineered flooring.
+- Choose solid bamboo floors: In a study by Consumer Reports – which was not specifically looking at bamboo flooring, but rather flooring in general – they found that flooring made from solid wood had lower formaldehyde emissions than engineered products (including vinyl, laminate, and engineered hardwoods), which they believed was due to the glues used in the production of engineered flooring.

-- Get some fresh air: This means opening the windows occasionally to let in fresh air.
+- Get some fresh air: This means opening the windows occasionally to let in the fresh air.
 It also means getting some time in the open air, whether that’s taking the dog for a walk or playing football in the park with your kids.
-You should also ban anyone from smoking inside your home, as that will add pollutants in the air.
+It would help if you also banned anyone from smoking inside your home since that will add pollutants to the air.